 Top of the page

 People often use cannabis for the way it makes them feel.
+Or they may use it for medical reasons.
 Using it may make them:

 Long-term use of cannabis may lead to problems such as:

-Using cannabis is not safe for you or your baby.
+Using cannabis isn't safe for you or your baby.
 If used during pregnancy, it can harm a developing baby (fetus).
 It can pass from the mother's blood to the baby's blood.
-And it can pass from the mother's breast milk to the baby during breastfeeding.
+And it can pass from your breast milk to your baby during breastfeeding.

-Cannabis can cause problems for you during your pregnancy and when it is time for your baby to be born.
-It may also affect your baby both before and after he or she is born.
-This is even more true for people who use a lot of cannabis.
+Cannabis can cause problems for you during your pregnancy and when it's time for your baby to be born.
+It may also affect your baby both before and after the birth.
+This is even more true for people who regularly use a lot of cannabis.

 Health Canada says that cannabis use during pregnancy may:footnote 1

 THC is found in breast milk.
 It can cause problems with feeding.
 Health Canada says that babies exposed to THC in breast milk may:footnote 1